ttxbox/polymind/docs/developer-guide.md

 ## Model Context Protocol (MCP)

-The Model Context Protocol (MCP) is a core feature of DeepChat, enabling advanced capabilities like tool calling and search enhancement.
+The Model Context Protocol (MCP) is a core feature of PolyMind, enabling advanced capabilities like tool calling and search enhancement.
 As described in the `README.md`:

 -   It allows LLMs to use **Resources**, **Prompts**, and **Tools**.
 -   It supports features like code execution (via a built-in Node.js runtime), web information retrieval, and file operations.